hashicorp/consul/website/source/docs/acl/acl-legacy.html.md

 The legacy documentation has two sections.

 - The [New ACL System Differences](#new-acl-system-differences) section details the differences between ACLs in Consul 1.4.0 and older versions.
-You should read this section before upgrading to Consul 1.4.0 and [migrating](/docs/acl/acl-migrate-tokens.html)tokens.
+You should read this section before upgrading to Consul 1.4.0 and [migrating](/docs/acl/acl-migrate-tokens.html) tokens.
 - The [Legacy ACL System documentation](#legacy-acl-system) section details the ACL system in Consul 1.3.0 and older.